 7. If the commission receives requests for a public hearing on the proposed actions from either 10% or 25, whichever is less, of the persons directly affected by the proposed actions; from the appropriate administrative rule review committee of the Legislature; from a governmental subdivision or agency; or from an association having not less than 25 members who will be directly affected, a hearing will be held at a later date.
 Notice of the hearing will be published in the Montana Administrative Register.
 Ten percent of those directly affected has been determined to be 30 persons based on the number of lottery retailers in the state.

 8. The State Lottery Commission maintains a list of interested persons who wish to receive notices of rulemaking actions proposed by this agency.
-Persons who wish to have their name added to the list shall make a written request that includes the name and mailing address of the person to receive notices and specifies for which program the person wishes to receive notices.
+Persons who wish to have their name added to the list shall make a written request that includes the name, e-mail, and mailing address of the person to receive notices and specifies for which program the person wishes to receive notices.
+Notices will be sent by e-mail unless a mailing preference is noted in the request.
 Such written request may be mailed or delivered to the contact person in 5 above or may be made by completing a request form at any rules hearing held by the commission.

 9. An electronic copy of this Proposal Notice is available through the Department of Administration's web site at http://doa.mt.gov/AdministrativeRules.asp.
 The department strives to make the electronic copy of the notice conform to the official version of the notice, as printed in the Montana Administrative Register, but advises all concerned persons that in the event of a discrepancy between the official printed text of the notice and the electronic version of the notice, only the official printed text will be considered.
 In addition, although the department works to keep its web site accessible at all times, concerned persons should be aware that the web site may be unavailable during some periods, due to system maintenance or technical problems.